FF:RLMgB605 Digital Data in Relig - Course Information

 - Teaching methods

 - Seminars.
 Students will work collectively and sequentially on a group output over the course of the semester.
 The colloquium will then focus on individual discussion of the evaluation and interpretation of the output.
-The basic steps in the course of the semester will be: 1) Selecting a topic (see syllabus in current study materials for optional topics); 2) Manual collection of data from the source into a table based on critical interpretation of the source/catalog and appropriate categorization according to the selected attributes; 3) Basic descriptive statistics - contingency table; 4) Basic graph visualization.
+The basic steps in the course of the semester will be: 1) Working on assignments; 2) Manual collection of data from the source into a table based on critical interpretation of the source/catalog and appropriate categorization according to the selected attributes; 3) Basic descriptive statistics - contingency table; 4) Basic graph visualization.

 - Assessment methods